So you are thinking about joining the award-winning

 They can if you feel they can handle it.
 All groups at Colls have strict attendance policies.
 In the past it has been our

-experience that a vast majority of students can handle an addition activity and Marching Band.
+experience that a vast majority of students can handle an additional activity and Marching Band.
 Clubs and sports that

 meet after school and some "outside of school" activities are possible.
 Again, the attendance policy for Band Camp